ubclaunchpad/StarPort/docs/DEVELOPER.md

 ### Running APIs Locally

 Similar to locally testing your lambdas, you can also run and test your APIs locally.
-THis is helpful when you have a few lambdas or stepfunctions, etc integrated to your API and you want to test the whole flow.
+This is helpful when you have a few lambdas or stepfunctions, etc integrated to your API and you want to test the whole flow.

 - To run your API locally, run `sam local start-api`
 - To run your API locally with a debugger, run `sam local start-api -d 5858`